smi7hy96/eng-57-git-github-md/README.md

 - 1) commit -m 'message' --> commit change to repo including message of commit
 - 1) checkout --> view a previous commit/ version

+## GitHub

+- remote --> manage remote connections to origin repo
+  - remote add origin --> link origin repo that we are using
 - pull --> retrieve latest version of repo
-- push --> commit edits to repo
+- push -u origin master --> commit master branch to origin repo
 - merge --> integrate branches back into one master branch
 - clone --> clone an existing repo